-A variety of workshops and trips took place during 2022-23 which provided all children with both new experiences and supported their learning.
+A variety of workshops and trips took place during 2023-24 which provided all children with new experiences which supported their learning.
 In addition, quality resources were purchased to engage and motivate pupil's both in school and at home.
 The school continued to ensure that every child had the necessary materials to learn effectively at home eg. Homework packs and work books - thus ensuring that every child had equal access to home learning.